EvelynPloetz/Deep-LASI/docs/source/installation.rst

 In case you have issues with the installation, please visit https://github.com/conda-forge/miniforge for alternatives and detailed documentation.

-Python installation on Intel Macs
+Python installation on Mac
 ^^^^^^^^^^^^^^^^^^^^

 Check https://de.mathworks.com/support/requirements/python-compatibility.html for the compatibility with your MATLAB version.
+It is strongly recommended to create a new Python environment using Mambaforge (Conda).
+Otherwise, install Python version 3.7-3.10 manually via the python website (listed above).
-Create a new environment with a specific python version and activate it using Conda.
+Create a new environment with a specific python version and activate it.
 Type in your terminal:

 .. code-block:: python